 Everyone goes on about the health benefits of ginger and with good reason.
-It’s a miracle root that has many body boosting benefits, as well as tasting good too.
+It’s a miracle root that has many body-boosting benefits, as well as tasting good too.
 It can be quite a polarising flavour though; as a kid, I neither hated nor loved it – I was always kind of on the fence, never picking a side nor trusting it.
-My first memories of the stuff were ginger biscuits, which always had a strong, somewhat overpowering spicy kick to them that I wasn’t sure about, yet adding ginger to tea with honey and lemon made it delicious.
+My first memories of the stuff were ginger biscuits, which always had an overpowering spicy kick to them that I wasn’t sure about.

 The Spice Route